Thompsonmina/Timely-Tasks/README.md

 Worldcoin id also serves as the dapp's method of authentication as already created users can log back into the platform by just verifying thier humanity again.
 Since its always going to be the same nullifier id for the same action id.

 #### Note
 Due to the flakiness of the worldcoin test simulator, i had to mock the portion of the interaction that gets the proof from the widget and fetchs the actual nullifier hash.
 So for the purpose of the demonstration i will be manually assigning the nullifier hash to be the address of caller.
-If you look at the blank link to branch, you would see how it should be without any mocking (Although there should not be too much of a change)
+The main change is in the function `onWorldcoinSuccess` in static/main.js.
+I added a conditional bypass that sets the nullifier hash to the address, instead of fetching from worldcoin.

 ## Skale